techchallenger7765/plaid-poc/README.md

 ## Acknowledgments

-- Thanks to the team for the internship challenge.
+- Thanks for the challenge.